lovethedrake/devdrake/README.md

 Note: Multiple pipelines _cannot_ be executed at once.

-Pipelines are composed of jobs that (dependencies between jobs notwithstanding) MAY execute concurrently.
+Pipelines are composed of jobs that MAY execute concurrently (wherever each job's dependencies permit).
 However, by default, `drake` never executes jobs in a pipeline concurrently.
-To enable concurrent execution of the jobs within a pipeline, once again, utilize either the `--concurrency` or `-c` flag with a value greater than `1`.
+To enable concurrent execution of the jobs within a pipeline, use either the `--concurrency` or `-c` flag with a value greater than `1`.

 ```console
 $ drake run <pipeline-name> --pipeline --concurrency 2